tenzir/tenzir/HACKING.md

 - Class names, constants, and function names are lowercase with underscores.

-- Template parameter names use CamelCase.
+- Template parameter types should be written in CamelCase.

 - Types and variables should be nouns, while functions performing an action should be "command" verbs.
 Getter and setter functions should be nouns.
 We do not use an explicit `get_` or `set_` prefix.
 Classes used to implement metaprogramming functions also should use verbs, e.g., `remove_const`.

-- All macros should start with `VAST_` to avoid potential clashes with external libraries.
+- All library macros should start with `VAST_` to avoid potential clashes with external libraries.

 - Names of *(i)* classes/structs, *(ii)* functions, and *(iii)* enums should be lower case and delimited by underscores.